madickinson/Books-Read/2019-Books.md

   - Millar, Mark and Peter Gross. _American Jesus, Volume 1: Chosen_.
 Berkeley: Image Comics, 2009\.
 Graphic Novel.
   - Rohr, Richard. _The Divine Dance._ New Kensington: Whitaker House, 2016.
   - Webber, Christopher L. _Welcome to the Episcopal Church._ New York: Church Publishing, 2017.
+  - Ryan, Cornelius. _The Longest Day_.
+Blackstone Publishing, 2012\.
+Audiobook.
+  - Hinn, Costi H. _God, Greed, And The (Prosperity) Gospel: How Truth Overwhelms A Life Built On Lies_.
+Zondervan Audio, 2019\.
+Audiobook.
+  - Lakoff, George. _The All New Don't Think of an Elephant!_ White River Junction: Chelsea Green Publishing, 2014\.
+Paperback.
+  - Bell, Rob. _What is the Bible: How An Ancient Library of Poems, Letters, and Stories Can Transform the Way You Think and Feel About Everything._ HarperAudio, 2017\.
+Audiobook.
+  - Way, Gerard and Gabriel Ba. _The Umbrella Academy.
+Vol. Three: Hotel Oblivion_.
+Dark Horse Books, 2019
+  - Tillich, Paul. _Dynamics of Faith_.
+United Kingdom, HarperCollins, 2001.
+  - Young, Scott. _Ultralearning: Master Hard Skills, Outsmart the Competition, and Accelerate Your Career._ United States, HarperBusiness, 2019.